wflms20110333/EZTourney/README.md

 ## Getting Started

 These instructions will help any MIT athlete or authorized admin gain access to the system.
-In general, refresh the page to see any changes.
+In general, refresh the page to see any changes, and please refresh after any changes to make sure they are saved.

 ### Athletes